 As for the rest—though ostensibly created to benefit filmmakers in Utah—none of them actually serve a unique function that wasn't already being provided.
 Some of them could potentially be more focused on specific subcategories—which can be inferred by their names—but many of their descriptions are substantially identical, usually referring to "networking," "collaboration," "cast & crew calls," etc.

-There's nothing unusual about different people who may have never met having similar ideas and motivations to do something—like creating a social media group to meet like-minded individuals.
-Most of the time, this is simply the result of people wanting to be part of a community and setting up a virtual meeting place in an effort to attract those people... without realizing that such a community may already exist—or just not considering the aforementioned keyword search.
+There's nothing unusual about different people who may have never met having similar ideas and motivations to do something—like creating a social media group to meet others with common interests.
+Most of the time, this is simply the result of people wanting to be part of a community and setting up a virtual meeting place in an effort to attract those people... without realizing that such a community may already exist—or they just didn’t think of conducting a keyword search.

 Looking at the groups—listed by Membership—we see that out of all the groups with over 1,000 members, nearly half of them are Redundant.